Staff Research Interests

 Professor Mark Lunney: Torts, History of the Common Law and Legal Profession.

-Dr. Siva Barathi Marimuthu (Sharl): Regulation of Advertisements of Therapeutic Goods, Comparative Studies and Civil Procedure.
+Dr Siva Barathi Marimuthu (Sharl): Regulation of Advertisements of Therapeutic Goods, Comparative Studies and Civil Procedure.

-Professor Paul Martin: natural resource governance, including legal and institutional innnovation, law reform, hybrid or collaborative governance, and other aspects of law in use.
+Professor Paul Martin: natural resource governance, including legal and institutional innovation, law reform, hybrid or collaborative governance, and other aspects of law in use.
 I am keen to develop non-doctrinal approaches to research (marrying doctrinal and empirical investigation); and to improve applied effectiveness and outcomes of governance.

-Dr Cameron Moore: Law of the Sea, International Law, Environmental Law, Law of Armed Conflict, Constitutional Law, Naval and Military Operations Law.
+Associate Professor Cameron Moore: Law of the Sea, International Law, Environmental Law, Law of Armed Conflict, Constitutional Law, Naval and Military Operations Law.

-Professor Mark Perry: Biotechnology and Other Technology Law, Intellectual Property, Innovation Law
+Professor Mark Perry: Biotechnology and Other Technology Law, Intellectual Property, Innovation Law.

-Dr Ottavio Quirico: International Law, Comparative Law, Environmental Law.
+Associate Professor Ottavio Quirico: International Law, Comparative Law, Environmental Law.

 Mr Paul Sattler: Criminal law, Equity, Property and Succession; also special interest in evidence law and its application in the criminal process.